-When you’re diffusing essential oils, make sure that you always leave an escape route for your pet.
+The most important thing you can do when you’re diffusing essential oils is to make sure that you always leave an escape route for your pet.
 This could be an open window or door to allow your pet to leave the room and escape the scent if they feel uncomfortable.

 When it comes to essential oils and cats, you need to be especially careful.
 Cats are particularly sensitive when it comes to essential oils, so diffuse them sparingly, keeping a watchful eye on your feline friend.
-Never leave a diffuser going when you’re out of the house if an animal is at home.
+If you notice that your cat is uncomfortable, stop using essential oils immediately.